-- Individuals over age 65 who currently receive group health plan coverage from their employers are also eligible for Medicare.
+- Individuals 65 years old and over who currently receive group health plan coverage from their employers are also eligible for Medicare.

-- Depending on the size of the company, these individuals may choose to enroll into Medicare immediately or delay enrollment until a later date.
+- Depending on the size of the company, these individuals may choose to enroll in Medicare immediately or delay enrollment until a later date.

 - Medicare can be used along with a group health plan to cover most necessary medical services and needs.

-Although retirement age ranges from 66 to 67 years old, Medicare eligibility for most individuals begins at age 65.
-Some people who continue to work past 65 may also have group health plan benefits through their employer.
+Although retirement age usually ranges from 66 to 67 years old, Medicare eligibility for most individuals begins at age 65 years old.
+Some people who continue to work past 65 years old may also have group health plan benefits through their employer.

-Because of this, it’s possible to have both Medicare and a group health plan after age 65.
+Because of this, it’s possible to have both Medicare and a group health plan after 65 years old.
 For these individuals, Medicare and employer insurance can work together to ensure that healthcare needs and costs are covered.

 In this article, we’ll look at how employee health coverage works, how Medicare eligibility works with group health plans, and things to consider about coverage and costs when you have both plans.

-If you’re receiving health insurance coverage from your current place of work but also qualify for Medicare, you may find yourself choosing between Medicare or your group health plan.
-In most cases, the size of the company you where you work determines whether you’ll face penalties for choosing not to enroll in Medicare when you’re eligible.
+If you’re receiving health insurance coverage from your current place of work but also qualify for Medicare, you may find yourself choosing between Medicare and your group health plan.
+In most cases, the size of the company where you work determines whether you’ll face penalties for not enrolling in Medicare when you’re eligible.

 Here are the rules for choosing employer health benefits instead of Medicare:

-If you’re under age 65 and eligible for Medicare because of a disability, you’re not required to sign up until you turn 65.
+If you’re under 65 years old and eligible for Medicare because of a disability, you’re not required to sign up until you turn 65 years old.
 But if you’re still receiving group health insurance coverage at that time, the same rules listed above apply.

-Once you lose your employer health benefits, if you’re not already enrolled in Medicare, you will have a special enrollment period of 8 months to enroll in Part A and Part B. This special enrollment period begins the month after your employment or group health plan ends.
+Once you retire and give up your employer health benefits, you will have a special enrollment period of eight months to enroll in Part A and Part B, if you haven’t enrolled already.
+This special enrollment period begins the month after your employment or group health plan ends.

 There is no late enrollment penalty for enrolling in original Medicare during this special enrollment period if the rules above were followed.

-Medicare is generally the primary payer if the company you work for has fewer than 20 employees.
+- Medicare is the primary payer: if the company you work for has fewer than 20 employees.
 But Medicare becomes the secondary payer if your employer is part of a group health plan with other employers who have more than 20 employees.

-Medicare is generally the secondary payer if the company you work for has 20 or more employees.
+- Medicare is the secondary payer: if the company you work for has 20 or more employees.
 In this case, your group health plan is the primary payer and Medicare pays out only after your employer’s plan has paid their portion.

 The rules above are for general circumstances and may change depending on your specific situation.
-If you’re not sure whether Medicare will be the primary or secondary payer in your situation, you can call 855-798-2627 to speak to someone at Medicare’s Benefits Coordination & Recovery Center.
+If you’re not sure whether Medicare will be the primary or secondary payer in your situation, you can call 855-798-2627 to speak to someone at the Centers for Medicare & Medicaid Service’s Benefits Coordination & Recovery Center.

-Medicare is individual health insurance coverage, which means that it doesn’t include coverage for spouses or dependents.
+Medicare is individual health insurance coverage.
+It doesn’t include coverage for spouses or dependents.
 Most group health plans, on the other hand, do include some sort of coverage option for dependents and spouses.

 No matter what your group health plan offers, it’s important to understand that Medicare benefits aren’t extended to anyone other than the beneficiary.